turkeryilmaz/openairinterface5g/doc/data_recording.md

 <img src="images/data_serialization_tx_scrambled_bit_message.png" alt="Data serialization " width="500">

 ### To Do List:
-Provide an overview about the different serivces of the Data Recording App (Data Control Service, Data collection (T-Tracer) Service, Data Conversion Service) and the APIs defination between them.
+- Provide an overview about the different services of the Data Recording App (Data Control Service, Data collection (T-Tracer) Service, Data Conversion Service) and the APIs definition between them.